Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

 We highlight key features of the single-band FL* state \cite{Punk15} in Fig.~\ref{fig:metals}.
 We will see that these features will also play a key role in the Ancilla Layer Model of Section~\ref{sec:ancilla}, as we illustrate later in Fig.~\ref{fig:ancilla_dimer}.

 The FL* picture in Fig.~\ref{fig:metals} was used to motivate an effective quantum dimer model for the FL* phase \cite{Punk15}.
 The Hilbert space is defined by the set of dimer packings on the square lattice with 2 species of dimers: blue dimers representing the spin-singlet valence bonds, and green dimers representing the charge $+e$, spin $S=1/2$ bound states, with the blue dimers being bosons, while the green dimers are fermions.
+Note that every configuration of this dimer model obeys the unit gauge charge constraint of Eq.~(\ref{ll1}).
 An effective dimer Hamiltonian acts by rearranging dimer configurations on the Hilbert space.
 Exact diagonalization results on the dispersion spectrum of a single green dimer are shown in Fig.~\ref{fig:disp4}.

 This dispersion has minima near $(\pm \pi/2, \pm \pi/2)$, and filling the low-lying states with a density $p$ of green dimers would yield the area $p/8$ pockets of FL* sketched in Fig.~\ref{fig:metals}.